 Community Involvement Project

-As part of the language program, all students will participate in a Community Involvement Project which will engage with the local Carioca community through Samba classes, Capoeria classes or volunteer work.
-In 2012, most students worked with the NGO Criança Esperança
+As part of the language program, all students will participate in a Community Involvement Project which will engage with the local Carioca community through Samba classes, Capoeria classes or volunteer work with the NGO Criança Esperança

 .
 Two students were interviewed by Globo News